Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/page-10-application.md

 {{<figure src="services.png">}}

 {{% notice tip %}}
-In the unlikely event that any services' status is 'Error' then just wait a few minutes to let the underlying system start working and move the status to 'Stopped' before hitting the 'Start It!' button
+You might initially see a status of 'Error'.
+Don't be alarmed!
+That's just the underlying services waiting for Docker to get all the networking etc. setup.
+Just wait a few moments to let the underlying system start working and once the status is 'Stopped' then go press the 'Start It!' button
 {{% /notice %}}

 ## Configuring Access to the OMDB Web Service

 We will be using [OMDB] as a web application to demonstrate caching.

 [Get yourself an API key] and retrieve it from your email.
-Then paste it into the 'OMDB API Key' text entry box and hit 'Save'.
+Then paste it into the 'OMDB API Key' text entry box on the [services] page and hit 'Save'.

 ### Test OMDB Access
 To test that the application does indeed have access to OMDB execute the following steps: